The Art of Affordable Collecting

 Whether it be his own inherited forest or the aftermath of a forest fire from another property, Kahilaniemi presents his ideas in a minimal way letting the image speak for itself.
 He creates a visual language that unveils its secrets by challenging the viewer to step outside their own preconceived comfort zones, and look at the broader context of where we fit in to the nature of all things.

-, g, when burned, produces smoke that transcends the mundane, 2020
+, when burned, produces smoke that transcends the mundane

 Mikko Rikala’s works represent research into spatiality and temporality that emerges from both philosophical as well as scientific, nature-related thoughts.
 His preferred medium is photography, although he frequently references and revisits drawing and sculpture.
 He uncovers the relationship between what is seen as rational on the one hand and what is perceived as irrational on the other.
 His work is a reflection that merges mystical and philosophical thoughts through the empirical process of observation.

-In his recent work, when burned, produces smoke that transcends the mundane Rikala uses his camera as a means for monitoring through the meditative act of observation in drawing out the medicinal to the philosophical aspects inherent with the physical plane of what an object is, be it a plant, rock or bees hive.
+In this work, when burned, produces smoke that transcends the mundane, Rikala uses his camera as a means for monitoring through the meditative act of observation in drawing out the medicinal to the philosophical aspects inherent with the physical plane of what an object is, be it a plant, rock or bees hive.
 He creates visual dichotomies that contrast opposing world views in how we should be living with nature as opposed to using technology as a tool to overpower it.

 Pentti Sammallahti is one of the most celebrated internationally accomplished photographers to ever emerge from the Nordic region.
 He is both a mentor and master on every level of the photographic process.
 Whether it is a man, tree, or animal, his chosen subjects all seem to move unassumingly within the image's frame, lyrical in their compositions.
 His photographs feel as if they were alive as if they vibrate with a vitality that can't be merely chemically induced but rather emotionally conceived.
 Sammallahti's photographs reflect a life commitment to finding the balance within nature not as an outside observer but as a voyager within.
 His works contain the essence of what photography is truly about: timing, light, and capturing the magic of the moment.
 In this regard, Sammallahti states: "My photographs are not taken, but given to me."
 The essence which additionally is confirmed by inventing his own printing techniques and meticulously toning system.